Gardening in Tucson

 Rotating Crops

 Tomato plants should be rotated yearly.
 Divide your garden into four equal-sized sections.
-No garden section should have nightshade family members (tomato, eggplant, chili or pepper, tomatillo, potato, petunia, datura) more than once every four years.
-This will prevent the accumulation of diseases in the soil that attack nightshades.
+No garden section should grow nightshade family members (tomato, chili, including Bell pepper, eggplant, golden berry, petunia, potato, tobacco, and tomatillo) more than once every four years.

 Soil Preparation